 Zoning your plants according to their water needs to minimise water waste

-Adding compost and mulch to your soil to help retain and drain water and stabilise your soil temperature
+Adding compost to your soil to help retain and drain water and stabilise your soil temperature

 Looking for more inspiration?